Home Grown Fun

 how to harvest worm castings quickly

-At the first event, I constructed a replica of a landfill, and set up our compost tumbler, compost piles, red wiggler bins, and a massive demonstration showing all the things we can compost.
+At the first event, I constructed a replica of a landfill, and set up our compost tumbler, compost piles, red wiggler bins, and a massive demonstration showing all the things we can compost attached to a long chain link fence.
 Students rotated through stations and took part in activities.
 It was a huge hit!
-You can see our early video on YouTube.
-It was the only time I asked for press releases for the kids so I could post the video online.

 Brown Composting Materials